AkibAzmain/docview/docs/docview/writing-extensions.rst

 ==================

 Docview is an **extensible** documentation viewer.
-And it uses extensions which are responsible parsing documents into trees shown in Docview's sidebar.
+And it uses extensions which are responsible for parsing documents into trees shown in Docview's sidebar.

 Theory behind extensions
 ------------------------